 The ATB Tour of Alberta has adopted a hybrid of the hub-and-spoke model being implemented by other UCI professional races, like Australia’s Tour Down Under.
 Alberta’s capital city, Edmonton, is the hub of the 2017 race, with additional communities, including Spruce Grove and Jasper, hosting spoke stages.
 What does this mean for you?
 A whole lot of festivals, exciting action and world-class cycling all jam packed into one exhilarating long weekend!

 Beginning in Alberta’s majestic Rocky Mountains, the Tour will kick-off the first stage of racing with an epic return to the mountains in Jasper National Park on September 1.

-The ATB Tour of Alberta will then head back to Edmonton for the final three days of racing, which will be contested within the capital region September 2 through 4, including a stop in Spruce Grove on September 2.
+The ATB Tour of Alberta will then head back to the Edmonton area for the final three days of racing, which will be contested within the capital region September 2 through 4, including a stop in Spruce Grove on September 2.

 Detailed stage maps, course profiles and teams will be unveiled later this Spring.